maurocas17/data_visualization/final/README.md

 nice to see which one is the top Airline and which one is the busiest Airport.
 This definitely make sense, so I changed the order from top to bottom; for Airlines, from largest to smallest and top Airport being the busiest.</p>

-I showed my <a href='http://htmlpreview.github.io/?https://github.com/maurocas17/data_visualization/blob/master/thirdTry/index.html">thirdTry</a>
+I showed my <a href="http://htmlpreview.github.io/?https://github.com/maurocas17/data_visualization/blob/master/thirdTry/index.html">thirdTry</a>
 to another friend.
-He gave feedback about the paragraph and Delay Reasons.
+He gave me feedback on the paragraph and Delay Reasons.
 He mentioned that the paragraph does not effectively convey the lowest performance, specifically in the statement "Late-Arriving Aircraft is not the number one cause of delay for that Airline or Airport" is confusing as well as the "volume of on-time flights", which is not easily seen at all.

 So, I changed the "Delay Reasons" to "Performance Factors" and updated the message to emphasize lowest performance.
-The final changes are incorporated in my <a href='http://htmlpreview.github.io/?https://github.com/maurocas17/data_visualization/blob/master/final/index.html">final graph.</a>
+The final changes are incorporated in my <a href="http://htmlpreview.github.io/?https://github.com/maurocas17/data_visualization/blob/master/final/index.html">final graph.</a>

 <h1>Feedback</h1>